 The perks and benefits companies offer can significantly contribute to gender bias and opportunity discrepancies between genders.
 This is especially true when it comes to benefits for working parents since women are typically assigned to act as the primary caregiver of children, which has led to a motherhood penalty.

-At the same time, fathers only take about one day of parental leave for every month mothers take and 23% of men are not taking parental leave at all, even though their companies offer the benefit.
-There is still a strong stigma around taking parental leave and it harming one’s career, which is a serious concern to 63% of men.
+At the same time, fathers only take about one day of parental leave for every month mothers take and 23 percent of men are not taking parental leave at all, even though their companies offer the benefit.
+There is still a strong stigma that suggests taking parental leave will harm one’s career, which is a serious concern to 63 percent of men.

 Parental Status Affects Income and Career Development

 For working mothers, inequalities are even more drastic.

 As of 2020, mothers earned 74 cents for every dollar fathers earned, according to the National Women’s Law Center.
 That wage gap results in $17,000 in yearly losses for mothers who work full-time, and women of color who have children lose out on upwards of $30,000 each year.
 Almost one in five women who had children living in their homes said they sometimes or often could not afford enough food in the past week in July 2022.

 Federal pregnancy discrimination suits have been on the rise, according to Bloomberg Law.
 The number of pregnancy-related claims filed in 2020 was up by 67 percent compared to 2016, despite declines in U.S. pregnancies and births.